Rust Blog Guidelines

 - Written from an “official position”, even if signed by an individual

-- The team Rust blog
+- The inside Rust blog

 - Suitable when your audience is “all Rust contributors or potential contributors”